Facebook alumni line up $28 million for workplace app Asana

 Asana launched the free version last year of its company management software that makes it easier to collaborate on projects.
 It introduced a paid, premium service earlier this year.
 It declined to give revenue figures, but said "hundreds" of customers had upgraded to the premium version.

-Although Rosenstein and co-founder Dustin Moskovitz are alumni of social-network Facebook (FB.O)- Moskovitz co-founded the service with his Harvard roommate Mark Zuckerberg - they were quick to distance Asana from social networking.
+Although Rosenstein and co-founder Dustin Moskovitz are alumni of social-network Facebook- Moskovitz co-founded the service with his Harvard roommate Mark Zuckerberg - they were quick to distance Asana from social networking.

 Instead, they say, they view the company as an alternative to email, in-person meetings, physical whiteboards, and spreadsheets.